Bears-R-Us/arkouda-contrib/arkouda_workflows/README.md

 1. KUBERNETES\_API: URL for Kubernetes API, which is used to create/read pods, create services as well as servicemonitor
 2. ARKOUDA\_SERVICEACCOUNT\_NAME: name of Kubernetes ServiceAccount used by Arkouda to register with Kubernetes and Prometheus
 3. ARKOUDA\_SSH\_SECRET secret encapsulating SSH permissions required for deploying Arkouda via UDP
-4. ARKOUDA\_PROMETHEUS\_MATCH\_LABEL: the label Prometheus matches and uses to discover prometheus-arkouda-exporter scrape endpoints.
+4. ARKOUDA\_PROMETHEUS\_MATCH\_LABEL: the label used to register prometheus-arkouda-exporter with the target Prometheus instance

-To run Arkouda as a specific  user and corresponding group, the primary purpose of which is to enable output of Arkouda files to locations with specific user and group permissions, the following env variables and Argo workflow parameters are added:
+To run Arkouda as a specific user and corresponding group, the primary purpose of which is to enable output of Arkouda files to locations with specific user and group permissions, the following env variables and Argo workflow parameters are added to the base configuration above:

 ```
 export ARKOUDA_USER=bearsrus